marbarrantescepas/OS-neuroscience/speedblog.md

 However, we faced a series of challenges, encompassing the need to navigate busy schedules, assimilate new knowledge and put it into practice, and struggle with difficulties initiating and designing the project while ensuring effective coordination among all team members.

-## The main goals achieved in this project
+### The main goals achieved in this project
-1. We created an overview of the chapter of the Guidelines
+1. :clipboard: We created an overview of the Guidelines' chapters
-2. We create a GitHub repository for the project
+2. :file_folder: We created a GitHub repository for the project
-3. We set 2h writing sessions every 2 weeks.
+3. :black_nib: We set bi-weekly 2h writing sessions.

 ## Next steps
 The immediate focus is on **officially launching the project**, incorporating all chapters by including relevant text, figures, and graphical material to enhance accessibility.
 Disseminating the content within our department and beyond is a crucial mid-term objective.
 Looking further ahead, we aspire to cultivate a community that actively contributes to maintaining and updating the guidebook's content, ensuring long-term sustainability and relevance.